-Peter Lawlor, Senior Constable, stationed at Eltham, deposed: From information received I arrested Josiah Grimshaw, in bed at his own house, and charged him with the murder of John Mitchell, giving him the usual caution not to say anything to criminate himself.
+Peter Lawlor, Senior Constable, stationed at Bitham, deposed: From information received I arrested Josiah Grimshaw, in bed at his own house, and charged him with the murder of John Mitchell, giving him the usual caution not to say anything to criminate himself.
 He appeared very much frightened.
-He sat on the bed and in a faint voice said "I did not do it."
-He was very nervous during the time he was dressing himself.
-I took him to the Eltham lockup.
-I was bringing him from Eltham to-day, I told him that Miss Mitchell had recognised him looking through the window on the night of the murder.
+He sat on the bed and in a faint voice said " I did not do it." was very nervous during the time he was dressing I took him to the Eltham lockup. himself.
+I was bringing him from Eltham to-day, I told him that Miss Mitchell had recognised him looking through the window on he night of the murder.
 He said if he had been looking through her window he could only account for it by his being out of his mind.
-When I arrested him I asked him if he had been to Melbourne, and he said, yes, he went there to buy a pair of boots.
+When I arres ed him I asked him if he had been to Melbourne, and he said, yes, he went there to buy a pair of boots.
 I asked him if he bought them, and he said no; when he got to town he found he had not sufficient money.
-He said that he never told any one that he was going to the railway to get £25. searching his room I found the knife produced.
-The blades were closed; I opened them, but did not see any blood on them.
-The small blade apnot see any blood on them. peared to have been recently sharpened.
-I have examined Grimshaw's clothes, but have not found any trace of blood on them : neither did I see any any trace of blood on them; neither did I see any trace of blood in his room.
+He said that he never told any one when he got to town he found he had not sufficient money.
+He said that he never told any one that he was going to the railway to get £25.
+On searching his room I found the knife produced.
+The blades were closed: I opened them, but did not see any blood on them.
+The small blade appeared to have been recently sharpened.
+I have examined Grimshaw's clothes, but have not found any trace of blood on them; peither did I see any trace of blood in his room.
 I examined deceased's premises, but saw no signs of there having been a struggle; nor did I see any blood.
 I saw the deceased.
 He had the gurnsey and the twilled shirts produced on when I saw him; they were saturated with blood.
 A hole which might have been caused by the large blade of the knife was visible in each article.

-Dr Butler, re-examined, deposed : Since giving my evidence I have made an accurate measurement of the wound in deceased's breast, and I find that it measures half an inch in length, and I am now of opinion that it might have been inflicted by either blade of the knife produced.
-The out had the appearance of being inflicted with a sharp instrument, though the blow need not necessarily have been a hard one.
-The wound goes straight inwards until reaching the breast bone, off which the instrument glanced in a slanting direction through the heart.
+Dr Butler, re-examined, deposed: Since giving my evidence I have made an accurate measurement of the wound in deceased's breast, and I find that it measures half an inch in length, and I am now of opinion that it might have been inflicted by either blade of the kulfe produced.
+The cut had the appearance of being inflicted with a sharp instrument, though the blow need not necessarily have been a hard one.
+The wound goes atraight inwards until reaching the breast bone, off which the instrument glanced in a slanting direction through the heart.
 It is possible that the wound might be self-inflicted.
-From the nature of it there would be very little hosmorrhage.
+From the nature of it there would be very little her norrhage.
 There would not be much sign of blood upon the instrument with which the wound was made.
-There is a slight discoloration about the edges of the wound, which might have been caused by tobacco being on the blade of the knife.
+There is a slight discoloration about the e ges of the wound, which might have been caused by tobacco being on the blade of the knife.